saikotek/docs/pages/bare_metal_cloud/dedicated_servers/ssh_introduction/guide.en-asia.md

 ## Instructions

 There are multiple ways to authenticate a connection to a remote host via SSH.
 The following instructions will involve the authentication method with **username and password**.
 You can also configure key-based authentication to enable secure logins without a password exchange.
 Find the details in our guides:

 - [How to create and use keys for SSH authentication](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated)
 - [How to create and use keys for SSH authentication with PuTTY](/pages/web_cloud/web_hosting/ssh_using_putty_on_windows)

-Initial login credentials (username and password) are sent to you by email after a server installation or reinstallation from the [OVHcloud Control Panel](/links/manager).
+Login credentials (username and password) are sent to you by email at the first installation or when a server is reinstalled in the [OVHcloud Control Panel](/links/manager).

 The username corresponds to the operating system, for example `ubuntu` or `debian`.
 To connect, you also need to specify the IP address or the `hostname` of the server.
 These details are available in the installation email and in the Control Panel.